CyberAndi/CyberSecurity-Box/README.md

 [newpassword]</code></pre>
   Don´t forget to note the <i><b>newpassword</b></i>.<br>
   <br>
-  copy the sourcecode from <a href="https://github.com/CyberAndi/CyberSecurity-Box/blob/CyberAndi-Pi-Hole-5/tor_unbound_openwrt.txt">https://github.com/CyberAndi/CyberSecurity-Box/blob/CyberAndi-Pi-Hole-5/tor_unbound_openwrt.txt</a> and insert and run in ssh.
+  copy the sourcecode from <b><a href="https://github.com/CyberAndi/CyberSecurity-Box/blob/CyberAndi-Pi-Hole-5/tor_unbound_openwrt.txt">https://github.com/CyberAndi/CyberSecurity-Box/blob/CyberAndi-Pi-Hole-5/tor_unbound_openwrt.txt</a></b> insert it and run in ssh/putty. <br> <br> Now it will appear some Questions about your Network and your Devices.  <b>Note: All Values needed !!</b>.
   <br><br>
    After the reboot you will have following Networks:<br><br>
     <ul>